RichardKavanagh/c-modern-approach-solutions/solutions/2-c-fundamentals/projects/08/README.md

 ### C Fundementals - Projects 2.08

-Write a program that calculates the remaining balance on a loan after the first, second, and third monthly payments:
+Write a program that calculates the remaining balance on a loan after the first, second and third monthly payments:

 ```
 Enter amount of loan: 20000.00